 - Self-rising flour

 - Rice flour

-However, for whole wheat, enriched, all-purpose flours, a one cup serving is almost 96 grams of carbohydrates, two grams of fat and 13 grams of protein.
+For whole wheat, enriched, all-purpose flour, a one-cup serving has almost 96 grams of carbohydrates, 2 grams of fat, and 13 grams of protein.

-Looking for fiber?
-That might be harder to find, with one cup of flour only containing 3 grams, making about 93 grams of net carbs.
+If you’re looking for dietary fiber, that might be harder to find.
+One cup of whole wheat flour contains just 3 grams of fiber, resulting in about 93 grams of net carbs.